Bill Handel: Early life and career

-Handel was born in Brazil.
+Handel was born in São Paulo, Brazil.
 His father Leo was from Yugoslavia, and his mother Nechama was a Polish Jew who grew up in Brazil.
 Handel's paternal grandparents were killed in the Holocaust.
 The Handel family emigrated to the U.S. when Bill was five years old.

-He spent the remainder of his formative years growing up in the San Fernando Valley.
+He spent the remainder of his formative years growing up in the San Fernando Valley, attending Birmingham High School.
 He attended California State University, Northridge where he obtained his bachelor's degree in political science in 1976.
 He then started a construction company and attended the Whittier College School of Law at night, graduating with his J.D. in 1979.
 Around his graduation from law school, Handel became addicted to cocaine.
 In 1983, Handel underwent rehabilitation at St. John's Hospital in Santa Monica.

 Later in the 1980s, Handel provided counsel for legal cases around surrogate parenting and founded the Center for Surrogate Parenting & Egg Donation.

 In 1994, he hosted a weekly syndicated television show, Judge For Yourself, which was canceled due to low ratings and the lack of time in Handel's schedule.
 Judge For Yourself was unique in that it solicited comments from a 900 number, whose results would be broadcast on the next day's show.

 He underwent bariatric surgery at Centinela Freeman Hospital to lose weight.
 Handel's experiences with this surgical procedure have been documented in a series of segments on his morning radio show.